Sarojini Nagar

-Sarojini Nagar is a neighbourhood and a large market in South West Delhi district of Delhi, India.
+Sarojini Nagar is a neighbourhood and a large market in New Delhi district of Delhi, India.

 Overview

 The land was previously part of the Pillanji/Pilanji village of the Gurjar community, along with it also being developed on the acquired Jat-dominated village of Mohammadpur.

 Sarojini Nagar was earlier known as Vinay Nagar.
 In the 1970s, the government changed the name of the locality to Sarojini Nagar, after the name of the famous female freedom fighter, Sarojini Naidu.
 It was opined that the term Vinay Nagar creates a class divide This colony is encircled by Safdarjung Enclave, South Extension, Laxmibai Nagar, Nauroji Nagar, Chanakyapuri and Netaji Nagar.
 It is in the vicinity of Chanakyapuri which is home to various embassies and consulates, including those of the United States and Russia.